 NUVISAN is a Science Contract Research Organization and – as part of its mission to shape the future of healthcare for everyone – supports its partners and clients with drug discovery and development capabilities.
 The proposed moderated panel discussion will explore these important questions with active participation from the audience.
 Join stakeholders from the various pharmaceutical sectors that take part in a hybrid round-table discussion to interactively present, debate, and get feedback on various approaches that can and should be taken for a sustainable NOW and FUTURE.

 PUBLIC DISCUSSION VIA LIVESTREAM AND ON-SITE AT THE CAMPUS.
 PLEASE REGISTER.

 This event is hybrid and will take place as part of the Berlin Science Week CAMPUS’.

 On-Site: Admission is free.
 Please reserve your one or two-day ticket here.

 Information about the physical accessibility of the Museum für Naturkunde can be found here.
 The New Normal Hall is located on the first floor and can be reached by lift.

 Digital: You may join via YouTube.
-Shortly before the event begins, the stream will be made available on this site.
+Shortly before the event begins, the stream will be made available on this site as well.
 Add the event to your favourites and receive a reminder via email.